MicrosoftDocs/edge-developer/microsoft-edge/develop-web-microsoft-edge.md

 ---
-title: Develop webpages and products for Microsoft Edge
+title: Develop for the web with Microsoft Edge
-description: Develop webpages and products for Microsoft Edge by using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver automation, WebView2, and more.
+description: Develop for the web with Microsoft Edge by using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver automation, WebView2, and more.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual